 The domestic market is highly concentrated and competitive.
-The local manufacturers dominate the industry capturing market share of 90%.
+The local manufacturers dominate the industry capturing a market share of 90%.
 While the multinationals cater to the remaining demand.
 According to IMS Health, the top 10 companies hold 68.5% market share, the top 20 hold 85.73%, and the top 31 hold 94.1%, while the remaining 169 companies shared 5.9% among them.

 Square Pharmaceuticals led the industry with a market share of 19.21%.
 Incepta and Beximco took 2nd and 3rd positions with market shares of 10.42% and 8.47% respectively.

-Although a number of MNCs are operational in Bangladesh market, no MNCs are in the top ten in terms of domestic sales.
+Although a number of MNCs are operational in the Bangladesh market, no MNCs are in the top ten in terms of domestic sales.
 Out of the top fifteen pharmaceutical companies in Bangladesh, only two players are MNCs.
 Among the MNCs, Sanofi has the highest market share while Novartis has the highest growth as of 2014.

-Due to lack of backward integration, the sector is at a competitive disadvantage, as pharmaceutical players still have to import 90% of raw materials from 98 indenters around the world.
+Due to a lack of backward integration, the sector is at a competitive disadvantage, as pharmaceutical players still have to import 90% of raw materials from 98 indenters around the world.
 Most APIs or their raw materials have to be imported from countries like China, India, Korea & Italy.
 This generates higher factor costs which can be up to 30-40% of the cost of medicine.
-The API Park which was supposed to be established has been delayed due to various problems like rise in production cost, slow gas connection and slow handover.
-The manufacturers are also concerned about their capability to shift their entire production in the API Park.
+The API Park which was supposed to be established has been delayed due to various problems like rising production costs, slow gas connection, and slow handover.
+The manufacturers are also concerned about their capability to shift their entire production to the API Park.
 For many APIs, The domestic market is too small to justify an API manufacturing plant other than the reduction of cost.
 Although the companies have the technical knowledge to produce APIs, there is not enough demand in the market.
 This means that once the API Park is established, we would need to export the additional products abroad.
 Export channels need to be set up now.